titilda/appunti/Distributed System/index.md

   - **Per-Source Routing** (PSR): each broker store a routing table with $<source, \text{next hop}, \text{event type}>$.
   - **Improved Per-Source Forwarding** (iPSF): an optimized version of PSR that aggregate indistinguishable sources.
   - **Per-Receiver Forwarding** (PRF): each broker store all the events that a specific broker is interested in and in another table the next hop to reach that broker.

+### Stream Oriented communication

+**Stream-Oriented Communication** involves transmitting a continuous, _ordered_ sequence of data from a source to a sink.
+This model is essential for multimedia and real-time applications where the timing of the data arrival is often as critical as its content.

+#### Timing Constraints

+In streaming, the correctness of the communication is heavily impacted by time, leading to three classifications based on timing guarantees:

+- **Asynchronous**: Data are transmitted without any timing constraint;
+- **Synchronous**: there is a max delay between the sending and receiving of data;
+- **Isochronous**: there is a min and a max time constraint between the sending and receiving of data, limiting the delay variation (_jitter_).

+#### Quality of Service (QoS)

+The network doesn't guarantee the _Quality of the service_.
+Some metrics that need management:

+- Bit Rate: The guaranteed data rate.
+- Latency/Delay: Time to set up the connection and receive data.
+- Jitter: The variance in delay ($\Delta D$) between consecutive data units.

+Streaming is implemented using UDP instead of TCP.
+This is because, for real-time data, a retransmitted packet is useless, as it arrives too late for playback.
+UDP's speed and lack of automatic retransmission make it suitable.

+The QoS are managed client and server side using different techniques:

+- **Buffering**: the client stores incoming data in a buffer and the playback starts only after is filled after a threshold, dynamically adjusted based on network conditions.
+This is done to smooth out jitter;
+- **Forward Error Connection**: if the application enters in an invalid state, it will go to the next valid state, instead of asking back the missing one.
+Missing data are concealed using interpolation or extrapolation techniques;
+- **Interleaving data**: data are not sent sequentially.
+A single network packet contains non-consecutive fragments of multiple frames.
+If the packet is lost, only some non-consecutive frames are lost, which can be concealed more easily;

+#### Multiple Streams Synchronization

+Is possible that multiple streams need to be synchronized (e.g., audio and video).
+This can be done:

+- **Client-side**: The client uses timestamps to synchronize streams during playback.
+Each stream includes timing information, allowing the client to align data from different streams.
+- **Server-side**: The server merges streams before transmission.